o2gy84/o2logger/README.md

 std::cerr << "all these " << "brackets are " << "forced to cry" << 42 << std::endl;
 ```

-## Abilities
- - can set loglevel
- - can write into syslog

 ## Usage
 ```
 #include "o2logger.hpp"